 Geography forms an important part of our curriculum.
 We follow the National Curriculum and deliver an ambitious, knowledge-based geography curriculum that aims to inspire children's curiosity to know more about their own locality and the wider world.
 As a school, we aim to inspire curiosity and fascination about our local area (Burton Joyce), our city (Nottingham), the UK and the wider world.
-We aim to wholly develop each child's geographical skills, understanding and knowledge using a wide range of primary and secondary sources.
 Our geography topics are detailed and there is a clear, progressive sequence in the learning journey.
 This helps children gain skills to be able to utilise maps in 'seeing', understanding, interpreting, and recognising symbols and features from the local area to the rest of the world; by providing opportunities to develop and enhance the core skills to do so.
 We aim to enthuse, support, and challenge all abilities through high quality teaching and learning of geography, where children are encouraged to engage in meaningful discussions using appropriate vocabulary.